owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 Instead, we'll find the generator problem by capturing statistics on the generated values and performing *global* assertions.
-Hedgehog, and a few other PBT frameworks, can measure the occurences of user-defined *labels*.
+Hedgehog, and a few other PBT frameworks, can measure the occurrences of user-defined *labels*.
 A label in Hedgehog is a `Text` value, declared with an associated condition.
 When Hedgehog runs the tests, it records the percentage of tests in which the condition evaluates to `True`.
 After